 Mater Dei works with families from all over Northern Ireland which have been identified as homeless or at risk of becoming homeless.
 All service users must have a commitment to the project and comply with the programme of support.

-Referrals to Mater Dei are taken through the Northern Ireland Housing Executive, who can be reached at 03448 920 900.
+Referrals to Mater Dei are taken through the Northern Ireland Housing Executive.
 Existing Depaul service users can be referred to the floating support service by their keyworker.

 Depaul Mater Dei continues to play an active part in the local community, encouraging all service users to engage in local events and activities.